Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Proposed Approach

-\textbf{Sensitivity to Transformation through Pseudo Negatives:} To effectively model the relationship $u_g$, we introduce \underline{CO}nditional \underline{P}seudo Negatives \underline{E}mbedding (\transnet{}) network based on hypernetworks \cite{ha2017hypernetworks, garrido2023sie}.
+To effectively model the relationship $u_g$, we introduce \underline{CO}nditional \underline{P}seudo Negatives \underline{E}mbedding (\transnet{}) network, a parameter efficient row-wise weight generation module with shared parameters.
 Specifically, \transnet{} takes transformation parameter $g$ as an input and outputs the weight $\Theta_g= \transnet(g) \in \mathbb{R}^{d \times d}$.
-This weight is used as a linear projection on $\mathbf{z}_i$ which learns the localized displacements due to the transformation $g$.
+This weight is used as a linear projection on $\mathbf{z}_i$, which learns the localized displacements due to the transformation $g$.

 In our framework, \transnet{} is jointly optimized with the main network $f$.
 Here, \transnet{} learns to approximate the effect of transformations through its output weights $\Theta_g$, while $f$ must learn representations $\mathbf{z}_i$ and $\mathbf{z}_i^{+}$ that satisfy this linear constraint dependent on the transformations $g$.
 This is a challenging task because it requires $f$ and \transnet{} to closely cooperate.